rcm71/cs1666_organization/adv_topics/ProcGen.md

 # Procedural Generation Advanced Topic Presentations

 Before your presentation, use this file to get your talk outline approved.
-Be sure to provide an estimated time to spend on teach topic (totalling 45 minutes) and be sure not to repeat any topics covered in previous presentations.
+Be sure to provide an estimated time to spend on teach topic (totaling 45 minutes) and be sure not to repeat any topics covered in previous presentations.

 ## Presentation 1